 We spend a full day with Danny Venlet exploring a number of Brussels’ contemporary interiors.
 While today’s program has not been finalized, we hope to include visits to the private home of architect, Ivo Van Hamme (partner of BOB 361 architects); the studio of industrial designer, Michael Young; a project by Julien de Smedt, founder and director of JDS Architects; an apartment by designer and art director Luc Vincent; the apartment and studio of fashion designer Jean-Paul Knott, and Danny’s own private home and studio.

-We also plan to visit MAD Brussels’ new Mode and Design Centre which is due to open in 2017.
-This new centre will include six shared studios where 10 to 20 designers can work, as well as providing a ground floor area for production purposes.
+We also visit the recently opened MAD Brussels’ new Mode and Design Centre.
+This new centre includes six shared studios where 10 to 20 designers can work, as well as providing a ground floor area for production purposes.
 Currently, ‘Mad in Situ’ offers studios for selected residents from different design disciplines, including urban design, textile design, industrial design, graphic design, service design, food design and print design.
 (Overnight Brussels) B

 Antwerp - 4 nights